Set up and manage your InStore environment.

 -

-- Host: this was called API URL in your project.
+Host: the API URL for your project.

 6

-Use caution when modifying Cart Key Prefix or Cart Key Sequence Length.
-Changing these values may lead to duplicate order numbers in future transactions.- InStore Order Type: the key that identifies this type that you defined in your API.
+.
+The generated cart key conforms to Composable Commerce cart requirements.Modifying Cart Key Prefix or Cart Key Sequence Length may cause duplicate order numbers in future transactions. - InStore Order Type: key for the order type defined in your API.

 -